quicwg/base-drafts/draft-ietf-quic-transport.md

 active connection ID, taken from either the preferred_address transport parameter or a NEW_CONNECTION_ID frame.

-If path validation succeeds, the client SHOULD immediately begin sending all future packets to the new server address using the new connection ID and discontinue use of the old server address.
+As soon as path validation succeeds, the client SHOULD begin sending all future packets to the new server address using the new connection ID and discontinue use of the old server address.
 If path validation fails, the client MUST continue sending all future packets to the server's original IP address.